aritter/CS-4650-au23/index.md

 [Announcements](announcements.md){: .btn .btn-outline .fs-3 }
 {% endif %}

-Although this is an in-person course, we plan to stream lectures using Zoom.
-Please do not attend class in person if you are feeling sick.
-The link is available [here](https://gatech.zoom.us/j/99252718114).

 - Location: Klaus Advanced Computing Building 2443
 - Time: MW 5:00 pm - 6:15 pm
 - [Piazza](https://piazza.com/gatech/fall2023/cs4650/) (announcements, questions, discussion)